leinlin/Miku-LuaProfiler/README.md

 <br/>

 ### Purpose
-**Unity + Lua** script is now most popular incremental update frameWork for mobile game in China , However, since there haven't been good tool to monitor the cpu and memory usage of lua vm, lots of developers have no idea how to optimize their code.<br>
+**Unity + Lua** script is now most popular incremental update frameWork for mobile game in China , However, since there haven't been good tool to monitor the cpu and memory usage of lua vm, lots of developers have no idea to optimize their code.<br>
 so this tool is designed to support an **easy-to-use profiler** for unity that help finding bottleneck and make your game more fast and stable.

 ##